Double soft-thresholded model for multi-group scalar on vector-valued image regression: Modeling framework

 \subsection{Double soft-thresholding for multi-group}

-Building on our proposed ST2N transformation, we now propose our prior model for $\bbeta_g(\cdot)$.
+Relying on our proposed ST2N transformation, we now propose our prior model for $\bbeta_g(\cdot)$.
 Our inferential objective here is to identify the spatial locations having an important effect on the scalar response.
 For different groups, the set of important spatial locations can be different.
 While modeling multi-group data, one of the groups is set as a reference in typical clinical studies.
 However, the choice of a reference group may not be easy in certain cases.
-For example, if the groups are representing different stages of a disease, it is then ambiguous to select which one should be the reference group.
-Our real data application also represents such a scenario, where we consider three different stages of cognitive impairment as different clinical groups of Alzheimer's disease.
-The proposed multi-group model is thus motivated to address these above-mentioned issues.
+For example, if the groups represent different stages of a less-studied disease, it is then ambiguous to select which one should be the reference group.
+Our real data application also represents such a scenario, where we consider three different stages of cognitive impairment as different clinical groups.
+In the below paragraph, we introduce the details of the proposed multi-group model which is motivated to address these above-mentioned issues.

 A straightforward model for $\bbeta_g(\cdot)$ using ST2N characterization is by letting, $\bbeta_g(\cdot)=h_{\lambda}(\widetilde{\bbeta}_g(\cdot))$ where we maintain separate group specific latent processes.
 Here, maintaining the same thresholding parameter does not dispose of any flexibility, as the thresholding parameter, $\lambda$ and the latent smooth coefficient function $\widetilde{\bbeta}_g(\bv)$ are not separately identifiable, as discussed in Lemma 2 of \cite{kang2018scalar}.
 Furthermore, a subset of those locations may turn out to be equally important for all the groups.
 Hence, we decompose the latent process $\widetilde{\bbeta}_g(\cdot)$ into \textit{shared} and \textit{group-specific} parts as $\widetilde{\bbeta}_g(\cdot)=\widetilde{\bbeta}(\cdot) +\balpha_g(\cdot)$, $\widetilde{\bbeta}(\cdot)$ is the shared part and $\balpha_g(\cdot)$ is the group-specific part which is again assumed to be sparse.
+The above decomposition into shared and group-specific components is not identifiable.
+However, the shared part facilitates centering the latent processes $\widetilde{\bbeta}_g(\bv)$'s and, thus, improves computational performance.
+Then the sparse, piece-wise smooth spatially varying coefficient $\balpha_g(\cdot)$ captures the deviation of the group $g$ from the centered effect.
+We thus further apply ST2N characterization to $\balpha_g(\cdot)$'s.